Search

 IN THIS SECTION

 Entitlement to paid time off work is a fundamental workplace right in the UK.
 How much pay and time off work someone is entitled to will depend on several factors.
-This places an obligation on employers to ensure they are calculating holiday pay and entitlement correctly, or risk unwanted complaints and disputes with their workforce.
+As such, this places an obligation on employers to ensure they are calculating holiday pay and entitlement correctly, or risk unwanted complaints and disputes with their workforce.

-In this guide for employers, payroll and HR personnel, we explain the current rules on how to calculate holiday pay.
+In this guide for employers, managers and HR personnel, we explain the current rules on how to calculate holiday pay and annual leave entitlements.

 Pro rata paid holiday entitlement can also refer to where an individual is working part-time hours.
 Part-time workers are still entitled to at least 5.6 weeks’ annual leave, but again on a pro rata basis, where this will amount to fewer paid days’ leave than their full-time counterpart.
 For example, if someone works 3 days a week, they must get at least 16.8 days’ leave a year (3 × 5.6), although the employer can choose to round this up.
 Equally, if an employer gives full-time employees more statutory annual leave by way of contractual leave entitlement, then part-time employees must also get the same pro rata.